 Highlights:

-• Although fewer in number, shared drives were more common for meetings and work, hinting at collaboration or carpooling that would have otherwise gone unnoticed.
+Although fewer in number, shared drives were more common for meetings and work.
+Outliers that only came to notice after working on this visual and would have otherwise gone unnoticed.

 Unfolding Data and an Ongoing Story